yxuansu/MAGIC/image_captioning/evaluation/README.md

 To evaluate different files, you should change the path of the --result_file_path argument in the script.

 **[Note]** We have rigorously tested the evaluation scripts in Ubuntu 16.04 system.
-However, on MacOS systems, you might encounter JAVA errors.
+However, you might encounter JAVA errors on MacOS systems